-So, when do an issue becomes a problem?
+So, when does an issue become a problem?
 A plumbing emergency is not something you can sit on, but before calling the experts for emergency plumbing services, learn how to identify critical problems in your property´s plumbing system.

 Every homeowner will have to make this call from time to time, and Roto-Rooter California is here to help!
 We’re always available to provide emergency plumbing services if needed, from leak detection to sewer line maintenance.
 However, emergency calls do tend to be more expensive than regular appointments, especially if it’s after hours, so you don’t want to call for emergency services when you don’t need them.